Table of Contents

 If you want to use a bath soap then choose a product with minimal ingredients and organic if you can.

 Your babies’ skin can get very dry.
 A little massage with some oil will not only help their skin but fulfill your babies’ need for touch and nurturing.

 Choose a reputable baby skincare brand that uses ‘real’ ingredients and again go organic if you can.

-Using a bath support when your babies are a bit older is a great way to bath both twins together while keeping them safe.
+Using a bath support when your babies are a bit older is a great way to bathe both twins together while keeping them safe.

-Invest in some great nappy rash cream as sore bottoms will make for grumpy babies.
+Invest in some great diaper rash cream as sore bottoms will make for grumpy babies.